neodejack/squads/readme.md

 # squads

-squads is my in-repo project manage automations. it's mainly for my own use. it's simple.
+squads is my in-repo project manage automations.

+it's mainly for my own use.

+it's simple.

+it stores everything in the repo togther with the code. it doesn't break my flow by forcing me to leave the terminal and keyboard to find out what's next to do.

 ## to install